peterhoward42/qt-layout-gen/docs/reference_manual.md

 In this case the *foo* and *bar* items will be pushed to the left, of the QHBoxLayout, while the *baz* item will be pushed to the right.

+## LayoutError
+All errors from the system are raised as a *LayoutError*, which provides an implemation of:

+    str(layout_error)

+which provides a full description of the problem, including the root cause input file and line number.